dalijolijo/databtx/README.md

 ## 1. In node.js

 ```
-npm install datacash-btx
+npm install
 ```
+Hint: If error SSL Error: CERT_UNTRUSTED occur you can bypass https using ``npm config set strict-ssl false``

-and then require it
+And then require it

 ```
 const datacash = require('datacash-btx')